-With over 30 years' experience defending clients against criminal charges, like drunk driving, in Wisconsin, Stangl Law understands one very important issue on their minds:
+With over 30 years of experience defending clients against criminal charges—including drunk driving—Stangl Law understands one of the most pressing questions clients face:

 “Will I lose my driver’s license?”